ozzysp/AlphaCopy/README.md

 # AlphaCopy

-### A Python/GUI Open Source application with free participation to turn a Raspberry Pi on to a Backup Machine from SD Cards to external HDD's from USB ports.
-The idea is to create this application to run with Debian/Linux OS - Raspberry Pi OS and be assembled on a Raspberry Pi with 3,5" LCD display with touchscreen.
+### A Python/GUI Open Source application to turn a Raspberry Pi into a Backup Machine, strait from SD Cards to external HDD's connected to USB ports.
+The idea of this application is to use a Raspberry Pi with a 3,5" LCD touchscreen display running Debian/Linux OS - Raspberry Pi OS.

 # Contributing